flash a ESP32-CAM to make a smart camera (esphome 3a)

 - Use female-to-female Dupont jumper leads to connect the ESP32-CAM to a FTDI UART board set at 3.3v.

-- Add the code to the ESPhome ‘node’.
+- Add the code above to the ESPhome new device.
 Validate and compile the code into a binary file on your PC.

 - Connect GPIO0 to GND with a Dupont lead as you plug the FTDI into a USB socket on your computer.
 You might also need to press the button on the ESP32-CAM.